0xGlitchbyte/100-days-of-code/r1-log.md

 ## R1D9
 Started up an NES emulator repo specifically for NES game development.
 Going to take a break from C for a bit to focus on getting my website migrated to Astro.

+## R1D10
+Chill day, mostly read docs on Astro and began migrating content from Hugo.
+No code written today, but learn a lot about Astro and some frontend dev in general to get familiar with the framework.